globaljake/react-resize-to-aspect-ratio/README.md

 # react-resize-to-aspect-ratio

+A react wrapper for [link](https://github.com/KyleAMathews/element-resize-event "element-resize-event") PLUS MORE!

-A react component that tracks if an element has changed size (a react wrapper for element-resize-event).
-Also it can resizes height/width to match aspect ratio
+A react component that tracks if an element has changed and can resize height to match aspect ratio.

 Example Use: